-Labour Market Agreement for Persons with Disabilities Annual Plan - 2009/2010 Departmental Program Expenditure Summary Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2009/2010 DEPARTMENT OF HUMAN RESOURCES, LABOUR AND EMPLOYMENT Independent Living Resource Centre - Full Steam Ahead 1.
+Labour Market Agreement for Persons with Disabilities Annual Plan - 2012-2013 Departmental Program Expenditure Summary

+Provincial Department And Agency/Program Services Area of Priority Target Population Program Description Shareable Cost Estimate 2012-2013 DEPARTMENT OF ADVANCED EDUCATION AND SKILLS Independent Living Resource Centre - Full Steam Ahead 1.
 Education and Training 2.
 Employment Participation 3.
 Employment Opportunities 4.
 Connecting Employers and Persons with Disabilities 5.
 Building on the existing knowledge base Persons with Disabilities who wish to pursue employment.
 The Full Steam Ahead (FSA) Project provides opportunities for people with disabilities to prepare for, attain and maintain employment.
-The project provides information and learning opportunities about the labour force, pre-employment skills development, employment resources, disability related accommodation, rights in the workplace, self-employment and access to generic employment related programs.
+The project provides information and learning opportunities about the labour force, pre-employment skills development, employment resources, disability- related accommodation, rights in the workplace, self-employment and access to generic employment related programs.
 Full Steam Ahead assists individuals in making employment choices, weighing out risks, and gaining ownership over their career development.
-The program supports individuals to get past the barriers and access other employment services to develop career related knowledge and job search skills and acquire paid employment. \$53,227 Strategic Initiatives 1.
+The program supports individuals to overcome barriers and access employment services to develop career related knowledge, job search skills and acquire paid employment. \$53,227 Strategic Initiatives 1.
 Education and Training 2.
 Employment Participation 3.
 Employment Opportunities 4.
 Connecting Employers and Persons with Disabilities 5.
 Building on the existing knowledge base Persons with disabilities who wish to pursue post secondary training or employment Funding for Strategic initiatives to increase labour market participation and reduce barriers to employment for persons with disabilities.
-Initiatives include: the provision of disability related supports to adults who wish to participate in or maintain employment; wage subsidy program for persons with disabilities to promote employment attachment; internships for persons with disabilities to promote the use of technology in employment; grants to community partners and public awareness. \$1,256,700
+Initiatives include: the provision of disability- related supports to adults who wish to participate in or maintain employment; a wage subsidy program to promote employment attachment; internships to promote the use of technology in employment; grants to community partners and public awareness. \$1,256,700 Canadian Paraplegic Association (CPA) 1.
+Employment Participation 2.
+Employment Opportunities 3.
+Connecting Employers and Persons with Disabilities Persons with disabilities who wish to pursue post secondary training or employment.
+This initiative provides educational and employment counseling, assessment and placement services for eligible persons with disabilities in three locations throughout the province.
+Individuals are assisted to find and obtain employment placements or access to educational placements that enhance employability. \$242,861 Post-Secondary Programs (General Vocational and Waterford Hospital) 1.
+Education and Training Persons with disabilities who wish to pursue post secondary training.
+In cooperation with the College of the North Atlantic, dedicated staff at selected campus locations assist persons with disabilities through the process of acquiring a post-secondary education.
+The College adheres to a service delivery model specifically designed to meet the various needs of persons with disabilities during their course of study.
+At pre-designed stages, College personnel meet with the student and their advocates and any other person or organization deemed necessary to determine the best possible course of action for the student in light of the disability.
+The Department will report on the number of students with disabilities enrolled at the College, by program, who are using disability services, and the number of graduates with disabilities at the College on an annual basis. \$1,339,576 Total \$13,286,964